VrajBharambe/HackTheBox-Paper-Walkthrough/README.md

 Nmap done: 1 IP address (1 host up) scanned in 53.51 seconds
 </pre>

-Visited the IP in browser but a test website and nothing interesting.
+Visited the IP in browser but it was a test website and nothing interesting.

 So i decided to `curl`
 ```